top of page

 Theatre Ariel brought its touring productions and staged readings to the National Museum of American Jewish History.
 In 1999, Theatre Ariel and NMAJH established a unique partnership with the creation of a site installation performance in the museum’s gallery.
 A MUSE in the MUSEum: Journeys in American Jewish History was an interactive performance in which the museum became the set, and its artifacts became the props for a theatrical journey through time and place.
 In addition to performances for hundreds of school groups A MUSE played for the citywide events such as Welcome America and the National Republican Convention.
 In 2004, A MUSE became a touring production to celebrate the 350th anniversary of American Jewish History.

-In 2001, these two partners created a successful new work, HEART and HISTORY, which played alongside the museum’s exhibit A SOLDIERS STORY, Jewish soldiers during World War Two.
+In 2001, these two partners created a successful new work, HEART and HISTORY, which played alongside the museum’s exhibit A SOLDIERS STORY, Jewish soldiers during World War II.

 At Theatre Ariel’s inception, the company produced several seasons of Jewish Theatre productions at the Walnut Street Theatre Studio, Annenberg Center for the Performing Arts, the Gershman Y and the Klein JCC.
 In 1997, the company became so busy with its touring repertoire it stopped producing Main Stage productions.